ItsAurelai/ItsAurelai/README.md

 - 👋 Hi, I’m @NuggFrog
 - 👀 I’m interested in Cyber Security and Discord Bot Development
-- 🌱 I’m currently learning Python, Javascript, and Node.js
+- 🌱 I’m currently learning Javascript, Node.js, and Discord.js
-- 💞️ I’m looking to collaborate on anything that helps me learn new things.
+- 💞️ I’m currently not looking to collaborate on aanything.
 - 📫 If you need to reach me, you can send me a Discord DM at NuggFrog#3669
+- 👨‍💻 I am currently working on FrogBot

 <!---
 NuggFrog/NuggFrog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.